ruchisahota/gaia/v1/doc/documentation.md

 # AWSAccount

-## Description
+> Operations: `GET` `DELETE`

 Allows to bind an AWS account to your Aporeto account to allow auto registration of enforcers running on EC2

 ## Attributes